 I judge for the World Bread Awards and dabble in making sloe gin.
-I am one of the Real Bread Campaign’s Ambassadors Together with a great team of fellow bakers we run an online Bread Chat with a different topic every event.
+Together with a great team of fellow bakers we run an online Bread Chat with a different topic every event.

 From marketing to bread making

-I blame it on Richard Bertinet who runs the Bertinet Kitchen Cookery School.
-About 5 years ago I took a croissant making class with him thinking I knew plenty about bread.
+It all started with Richard Bertinet who runs the Bertinet Kitchen Cookery School.
+Many years ago, I took a croissant making class with him thinking I knew plenty about bread.
 It turned out I didn’t.
 After saving up and taking his 5-day bread class I was inspired – but what should I do next?

 After many years in marketing, I needed a change.
 To cut a long story short, I decided to train professionally.
 First of all I went to France under the WWOOF scheme (Willing Workers on Organic Farms) and had a fascinating time working in a bakery in Normandy that eschewed any machinery.
 If I could manipulate 25 kilos of dough, I could do anything!
 Hear my story on the Storied Recipe Podcast